kshaffer/kshaffer.github.io/_posts/2017-02-24-mining-twitter-data-tidy-text-tags.md

          str_detect(word, "[a-z]"))
 ~~~

-This snipped of code filters out any tweets whose text begin with ```RT``` (retweets; delete or comment out that line to keep retweets in), removes URLs and certain characters that signal something other than natural language text from the tweets, and *tokenizes* the tweets into words.
+This snippet of code filters out any tweets whose text begins with ```RT``` (retweets; delete or comment out that line to keep retweets in), removes URLs and certain characters that signal something other than natural language text from the tweets, and *tokenizes* the tweets into words.
 That means splitting the text by spaces, removing punctuation, converting all letters to lower-case, etc., and then applying all of the metadata for the tweet to each individual word.
 A tweet with 10 words is a single record in the ```tweets``` data frame, but after tokenizing will result in 10 records in the new ```tidy_tweets``` data frame, each with a different word, but identical metadata.
 After tokenizing, we filter out any records where the word is contained in a list of stop words (a, an, the, of, etc.) or where the "word" contains no letters (i.e., raw numbers).

 What's unique about the way TidyText is tokenizing the Twitter data here is that it uses a regular expression to parse data in a Twitter-specific way.
 This regular expression includes all alphanumeric characters and the hash ```#``` and at-reply ```@``` symbols.
 (Julia and David drop those in their ebook analyses, but I want to filter out all Twitter handles for privacy, as well as apply special analysis to hashtags, so I'm leaving them in.)
 It doesn't always do this.
 For natural language, you can usually just tokenize by a pre-defined "word" concept, or n-gram.
 But this approach is necessary when parsing text that contains a lot of URLs and special symbols, as tweets do.